 OSHA has established industry-specific requirements and tools to reduce the risks that come with working at elevated heights.
 Employers must provide safe, secure fall protection where workers are exposed to falls from the following heights:

-OSHA also provides employers with other specific rules to address the hazards of falls, which includes:
+OSHA also provides employers with other specific rules to address the hazards of falls, which include:

-Employers must train workers on height-related hazards, the dangers posed by working at heights, and how to remain safe on the job
+- Employers must train workers on height-related hazards, notify them of the dangers posed by working at heights, and how to remain safe on the job

 What does effective fall protection look like?